 - Must be a junior, senior, or graduate level student in good standing at a 4-year accredited college/university with a minimum Grade Point Average (G.P.A.) of 2.5.

 - Preferably majoring in Criminal Justice, Psychology, Sociology, Social Work, Political Science or Public Administration, Pre-Law, Accounting, Finance, Business Administration, Economics, Journalism, Management, or Human Resources.

 - Must be recommended by a faculty member.

 - Have no criminal history of offenses involving moral turpitude or a pattern of disregard for public safety.
-Careful consideration will be given to any criminal history the applicant might have.
+Careful consideration will be given to an applicant's criminal history.

 How to Apply